dman-coders/drupal-code-metrics/README.md

 The main module+version index is site-wide.
 This is so the one tool can be run over dozens of unique sites somewhat efficiently.

+### Identifying module projects.

-When identifying modules - if a git checkout is found (such as a dev or submodule checkout) that git origin repository will be used as a unique identifier.
+If a git checkout is found (such as a dev or submodule checkout) that git origin repository will be used as a unique identifier, and the git hash will be its 'version'.
+Most of the time however, a module project (tarball download) is identified by the presence of an info file.

+### Metrics

 It leverages PHP CodeSniffer to find errors-per-file, and uses that as one metric.

+PHPMessDedector is another scan that evaluates complexity.

 It should use the Drupal "Hacked!" module also, to evaluate the amount of patches or the stability of some modules.